Climate of New York City: Sunshine, UV and daylight

 The city generally experiences sunny conditions.
 As a result of New York City's latitude, 40.712740°N 74.005974°W, it is not subject to the extremes of daylight that places much farther north see.
 However, it is far north enough for there to be a moderate change of possible daylight hours throughout the year.

 Wind

-The wind is seldom strong in New York City but can occasionally be noticeable.
-This is especially true in the autumn and winter seasons when extratropical depressions often bring strong winds.
-The strongest gust in Central Park, of 78 mph, occurred on December 2, 1974, however, a station at The Battery reported a gust of 113 mph on October 14, 1954.
+New York City can occasionally experience strong winds, like many coastal locations.
+Tropical cyclones or intense oceanic storms bring the strongest winds.
+The strongest gust in Central Park, of 78 mph, occurred on December 2, 1974, however, a station at The Battery reported a gust of 113 mph on October 14, 1954, during Hurricane Hazel.

-However, tropical storms can sometimes affect the area, although they are infrequent and usually weak.
 Most recently Hurricane Sandy struck the city on October 29, 2012, causing billions of dollars in damage.
 It resulted in loss of power, severe flooding and many residents being displaced.

 Climate change

 Being a coastal city, New York City is expected to experience significant effects from rising sea levels.
 Predictions that the sea level will rise by as much as 6 ft by 2100 have prompted the city's mayor to invest $10 billion into keeping the city safe.
 The city is also expected to become more susceptible to storm surges and flooding, meaning events like Hurricane Sandy's impacts will become more likely in the future.